davekilian/davekilian.github.com/_posts/2023-10-12-consensus.markdown

 Does this work?
 Well, this scheme certainly is fault tolerant: each node has its own replica of the variable, so as long as we have at least one live node which has not faulted, we also have a live replica of the variable, so the variable is never lost.
 Even if a node crashes, the remaining nodes can still broadcast updates to one another and read their local replicas.

+So, now we have a variable that we can get and set from any node, and it's fault-tolerant.

 Here's a problem, though: even with fast computers and fast networks, it still takes some amount of time for a broadcast to reach every node.
 What if two nodes do an update at the same time?

 DIAGRAM